Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

 My dance “career” really began when I was admitted to the Mad Hot Ballroom Competition in May of 2010.
 I was honored to win a first place trophy in swing.
 After that, I really got into dancing.
 I choreographed routines in high school for the international programs and talent shows.
 I also now choreograph routines for quinces and sometimes classes with youth and adults.
 My real specialty in dancing is Latin dances.
 Although my better rhythm skills are in Latin dances, I can dance tap, ballet, jazz and hip hop.

 What’s the worst movie you’ve ever seen?
 The worst movies I’ve seen has been the newest Transformers movies.
 They’re not the same.

-Posy Knight, Community Programs Manager
+Posy Knight, Community Engagement Youth Programs Manager

 I surprised the world when I picked relatively-unknown and unloved Milwaukee as the place to begin a new career following three grueling years in the scenic design MFA program at the University of Connecticut and after years living in New York and abroad.
 Always an outspoken radical and hybrid workaholic, I enjoy the challenge of staying in shape, saving the world and pretending to be a people person.